-An ultimate load analysis was performed by considering a selected set of DLCs.
-DLC 1.1 and 1.3 consider power production in standard and extreme turbulence conditions.
-In DLC 2.3, a deterministic gust occurs in conjunction with a grid loss, and the effects of the fault time are examined by multiple simulations.
+DLC 2.3, a deterministic gust occurs in conjunction with a grid loss, and the effects of the fault time are examined by multiple simulations.
 Finally, DLC 6.2 considers parked conditions with grid failure, where multiple yaw conditions are considered to identify the worst scenario.

-Attention is focused on the combined bending moments at blade root, main bearing and tower base, and percent variations of the ultimate loads with respect to the baseline are reported in Fig. 11.
-Better performance is achieved at the main bearing and at blade root, where the most demanding situations are due to DLC 1.3.
+Attention is focused on the combined bending moments at the blade root, main bearing and tower base, and percent variations of the ultimate loads with respect to the baseline are reported in Fig. 11.
+Better performance is achieved at the main bearing and at the blade root, where the most demanding situations are due to DLC 1.3.
 Here again, as in the case of fatigue damage, the tip devices seem to be able to smooth out airloads, with a beneficial effects also on peak loads.

-The situation is different for ultimate loads at tower base, which are due to DLC 6.2.
+The situation is different for ultimate loads at the tower base, which are due to DLC 6.2.
 Although in this case tip oscillations do not in general help in reducing loads, the ability of the active and semi-passive solutions to deflect the tip can be used to gain a modest advantage.
 In fact, by pitching the tip one may reduce the sail area of the blade, which in turn may somewhat reduce loads during storms.
-For these two cases, tips were pitched all the way to their stop positions (20 deg).
-As shown by the figure, this strategy results in a modest decrease of loads at tower base.
+For these two cases, tips were pitched all the way to their stop positions (20°).
+As shown by the figure, this strategy results in a modest decrease of loads at the tower base.
 This active protection of the rotor in storm conditions is not possible with the fully passive solution, where the tip is free to float into the wind but cannot be controlled directly.
 The same figure shows that this has a very modest negative effect on tower loads.